pujidjayanto/pujidjayanto/README.md

 A boilerplate i made to speed up my golang backend server development.
 I am using gin, and gorm as main library for the stack.

-## Current 🌊
-- I am working remotely (Already 4 years, wow i do not even realize that! time flies so fast)
-- My current position is actually Associate Senior Software Engineer.
-So it is a beginner of senior position hehehe.
-- I am reading `HTTP: The Definitive Guide` book by David Gourley, and Brian Totty.

 ## Find Me! 🕵🏻‍♂️
 - [Twitter](https://x.com/pujidjayanto)